Lakes of Titan: History and discovery

 During a Cassini flyby in late February 2007, radar and camera observations revealed several large features in the north polar region interpreted as large expanses of liquid methane and/or ethane, including one, Ligeia Mare, with an area of 126000 km2, slightly larger than Lake Michigan–Huron, the largest freshwater lake on Earth; and another, Kraken Mare, that would later prove to be three times that size.
-A flyby of Titan's southern polar regions in October 2007 revealed similar, though far smaller, lakelike features.
+A flyby of Titan's southern polar regions in October 2007 revealed similar, though far smaller, lake-like features.

 During a close Cassini flyby in December 2007 the visual and mapping instrument observed a lake, Ontario Lacus, in Titan's south polar region.
 This instrument identifies chemically different materials based on the way they absorb and reflect infrared light.
 Radar measurements made in July 2009 and January 2010 indicate that Ontario Lacus is extremely shallow, with an average depth of 0.4–3.2 m, and a maximum depth of 2.9–7.4 m.
 It may thus resemble a terrestrial mudflat.
 In contrast, the northern hemisphere's Ligeia Mare has depths of 170 m.